devcontainers/spec/docs/specs/parallel-lifecycle-script-execution.md

 ## Motivation

-Devcontainers supports a single command for each of its lifecycle scripts.
+Dev containers support a single command for each of their lifecycle scripts.
 While serial execution of multiple commands can be achieved with `;`, `&&`, etc. parallel is less straightforward and so deserves first-class support.

 ## Spec changes